ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 Here is a list with the calculated attribute expressions.
 Of course, еach attribute can be modified by the implementatior according to the organization's needs.

+> **_NOTE:_** You can easily create these attributes in your database by copy-pasting their expression into your database.

 * "Is Executed" attribute in **WR lines**

 Repository: Logistics.Wms.WarehouseRequisitionLines